 Likewise, the number of doctors treating their patients using various lifestyle changes, instead of just thyroid hormone replacement drugs, has also grown.

-Whenever I meet someone with Hashimoto’s Disease who is eager to learn how to reverse it naturally, the first thing I do is hand over my greatest resources, practitioner recommendations, blogs, and books (and if you subscribe in the form below, I’ll send you a list of the BEST ones included in our Hashimoto’s Quick Start Guide).
+Whenever I meet someone with Hashimoto’s Disease who is eager to learn how to reverse it naturally, the first thing I do is hand over my greatest resources, practitioner recommendations, blogs, and books (and if you click the button below, I’ll send you a list of the BEST ones included in our free Hashimoto’s Starter Pack).

 But I find it interesting, that despite a wealth of knowledge now at their fingertips, they still ask the same question:

 “Anna, what worked for YOU?”

 Books, doctors, studies – they can all be helpful.
 But personal experiences?
 They can really be powerful motivation.

 Instead of a doctor saying “We could try [insert supplement/intervention here]” you have someone saying “I DID try, and here were my results.”

 So, I thought of every single intervention, diet change, and supplement I tried in my initial phase of healing with hopes that sharing my experience will help YOU to:

 - Feel inspired and motivated to overcome your own autoimmune disease battle.

 - Realize that having a large number of interventions, while overwhelming at first, is a GOOD thing.
 There is nothing worse than hearing a doctor say “I’m sorry, there is nothing more we can do for you.”
 If you have Hashimoto’s Disease, the list of possible interventions seems endless.
 It’s just a matter of finding what works for you.